josemichaelrubio/java-angular-azure-notes/week4-hibernate/hibernate.md

 ## Hibernate Persistent States

 ### Transient
-- object exists on the java side but there isn't a representation in the database that's being managed by a session
+- object exists on the java side but there isn't a representation in the database

 ### Persistent
 - there is an object managed by a session